Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 Sexual Selection

 Sexual selection is Darwin’s process to explain how mating traits originated (pictured left).
-In 1838, contemplating an answer to his own “how selection acts” question, had written in his “Old and Useless Notes“ –
+In 1838, contemplating an answer to his own “how selection acts” question, he had written in his “Old and Useless Notes“ –

 “How does Hen determine most beautiful cock, which best singer?”

-Sexual selection became Darwin’s answer demonstrating how nature “selects” through observable processes.
+Sexual selection became Darwin’s answer, demonstrating how nature “selects” through observable processes.
 While natural selection equips species to struggle for existence, sexual selection is the mechanism equipping species to compete for reproduction.
 Darwin explains –

 “This leads me to say a few words on what I have called Sexual Selection.
 This form of selection depends, not on a struggle for existence in relation to other organic beings or to external conditions, but on a struggle between the individuals of one sex, generally the males, for the possession of the other sex.
 The result is not death to the unsuccessful competitor, but few or no offspring.”